-One of the following analyses should be used to calculate the design stresses and stress resultants and to perform a stress or stress resultant check:
+(1) One of the following analyses should be used to calculate the design stresses and stress resultants and to perform a stress or stress resultant check:

-linear elastic analysis (LA),
+a) linear elastic analysis (LA),

-geometrically non-linear analysis (GNA).
+b) geometrically non-linear analysis (GNA).

-At each point in the structure, the design value of the stress (σeq,Ed) should be taken as the highest von Mises equivalent stress determined in the numerical analysis unless it is a singularity, which should be taken as the basis of design checks according to EN 1993 (all Parts).
+(2) At each point in the structure, the design value of the stress (σeq,Ed) should be taken as the highest von Mises equivalent stress determined in the numerical analysis unless it is a singularity, which should be taken as the basis of design checks according to EN 1993 (all parts).

-The numerical model may lead to stress concentrations at locations of junctions, joints, load introduction places and in the region of supports or at locations where the FE mesh has changes in its regularity.
+(3) The numerical model may lead to stress concentrations at locations of junctions, joints, load introduction places and in the region of supports or at locations where the FE mesh has changes in its regularity.
 Stress concentrations can have different origins which are classified as:

-geometrical (physical) stress concentrations,
+a) geometrical (physical) stress concentrations,

-numerical stress concentrations (singularities).
+b) numerical stress concentrations (singularities).

 NOTE The National Annex can give rules for separation of geometric and numerical stress concentrations.
-The method given in Annex B.1 can be used, unless the National Annex says otherwise.
+The method given in Annex B, B.1 can be used, unless the National Annex says otherwise.

-Numerical stress concentrations (singularities) may be neglected in the design as they result from errors of numerical approximation of the physical stresses or strains.
+(4) Numerical stress concentrations (singularities) may be neglected in the design as they result from errors of numerical approximation of the physical stresses or strains.